 Spending points are needed for customers to redeem their points that are earned by completing actions (earning points).

 Here is the guide on how to redeem accumulated points for coupons.

-Before setting up the spending points you have to determine critical points such as your target audience, geographical location, and customers’ needs, and most important we advise you to calculate the profitability of each discount.
-While setting up the rewards, you have to put yourself in a customer’s shoes and try to exceed their expectations and offer choices and try to influence their emotions.
+Before setting up the spending points you have to determine critical points such as your target audience, geographical location, and customers’ needs, and most importantly we advise you to calculate the profitability of each discount.
+While setting up the rewards, you have to put yourself in a customer’s shoes try to exceed their expectations offer choices, and try to influence their emotions.